pulumi/examples/azure-py-virtual-data-center/README.md

     This will appear within your Pulumi organization under the `azure-py-vdc` project (as specified in `Pulumi.yaml`).

-1. Set the configuration variables for this stack which will be stored in a new `Pulumi.prod.yaml` file (change the values below to suit yourself):
+1. Set the configuration variables for this stack to suit yourself, following guidance in `Pulumi.yaml`.
+This will create a new `Pulumi.prod.yaml` file (named after the stack) in which to store them:

     Required:
     ```bash